GLAAD: Campaigns

-In 2010, GLAAD launched Spirit Day.
-Spirit Day is an annual national day of action to show LGBTQ youth that they are not alone.
+In 2010, GLAAD launched Spirit Day with Canadian teenager Brittany McMillan.
+Spirit Day is a national day of action, observed annually on the third Thursday in October, to show LGBTQ youth that they are not alone.

 In 2016, Spirit Day was the world's largest and most visible anti-bullying campaign.
 The campaign works to bring anti-bullying resources to classrooms all around the world by inspiring educators to take action against bullying through hosting events and rallies.
 The campaign also created a GLAAD's Spirit Day kit for use in classrooms, which is available in 6 languages.

 On social media, people are encouraged to wear purple or go purple online in order to stand united against bullying.
 Large media companies such as NBC Universal and Viacom show support for Spirit Day on the airwaves, and change their on-air logo to purple for the day.
 They also enlist people who wear purple during the day's broadcast.
 The hashtag #Spirit Day has become a trending topic on Twitter and Facebook every year.
 On social media, people such as Oprah Winfrey, Ellen DeGeneres and President Barack Obama have shown their support for the campaign.